jarib/celerity/README.txt

 == SOURCE

-The source code is available at http://github.com/jarib/celerity/tree/master
+The source code is available at http://github.com/jarib/celerity/tree/master.
+Most of Celerity's spec suite is available as a separate project, at http://github.com/jarib/watirspec/tree/master.

 == WIKI: